Skip navigation

 Many people with panic disorder first seek treatment at the emergency room.
 This is because the panic attack often feels like a heart attack.

-Blood tests will be done.
+Blood tests may be done.
 Other medical disorders must be ruled out before panic disorder can be diagnosed.
 Disorders related to substance use will be considered because symptoms can resemble panic attacks.

 Treatment